-Many media outlets cite the official unemployment rate—the Bureau of Labor Statistics’ U-3 unemployment rate—when reporting on the recovery in the jobs market.
-This rate stood at 5.0 percent in December 2007 (the first month of the recession) and rose to a high of 10.0 percent in October 2009; it has since fallen to 5.5 percent as of May 2015.
-Relative to its peak, the unemployment rate has made up 90 percent of the ground lost between December 2007 and October 2009.
+Many media outlets cite the official unemployment rate — the Bureau of Labor Statistics’ U-3 unemployment rate — when reporting on the recovery in the jobs market.
+This rate stood at 5.0 percent in December 2007 (the first month of the recession) and rose to a high of 10.0 percent in October 2009; it has since fallen to 4.3 percent with the latest numbers.
+Relative to its peak, the unemployment rate has made up all of the ground lost between December 2007 and October 2009.
 However, there are good reasons to think that the unemployment rate overstates the degree of recovery in the job market.
 This series of five measures provide insights on employment and unemployment that aren’t captured by the official unemployment rate.

 The jobless rate takes account of all Americans who say they would like a job, regardless of whether they are classified as "unemployed" or not.

 The prime-age EPOP ratio measures the percentage of Americans aged 25 to 54 who are employed.